-1It came to pass in the spring of the year, at the time when kings go out to battle, that David sent Joab, and his servants with him, and all Israel, and they destroyed the children of Ammon and besieged Rabbah.
-But David stayed at Jerusalem.
+1And in the spring of the year, at the time when kings go out to battle, David sent Joab, and his servants with him, and all Israel, and they laid waste the children of Ammon and besieged Rabbah, but David stayed at Jerusalem.

-2It came to pass at evening that David arose from off his bed and walked on the roof of the king’s house; and from the roof he saw a woman bathing, and the woman was very beautiful to look on.
+2One evening David arose from his bed and walked on the roof of the king’s house, and from the roof he saw a woman bathing, and the woman was very beautiful in appearance.

-5The woman conceived; and she sent and told David and said, “I am with child.”
+5And the woman conceived, and she sent and told David and said, “I am with child.”

 7When Uriah had come to him, David asked him how Joab was doing and how the people were doing and how the war was going.

-9But Uriah slept at the door of the king’s house with all the servants of his lord and did not go down to his house.
+9But Uriah lay at the entrance of the king’s house with all the servants of his lord and did not go down to his house.

-12David said to Uriah, “Stay here today also, and tomorrow I will let you depart.”
-So Uriah stayed in Jerusalem that day and the next day.
+12David said to Uriah, “Stay here today also, and tomorrow I will send you off.”
+So Uriah stayed in Jerusalem that day.
+And the next day,

-13When David had called him, he ate and drank before him, and he made him drunk.
-At evening, he went out to lie on his bed with the servants of his lord, but did not go down to his house.
+13when David had called him, he ate and drank in his presence, and he made him drunk.
+He went out in the evening to lie on his bed with the servants of his lord, but did not go down to his house.

-“Send Uriah to the forefront of the hottest battle and retreat from him, that he may be struck and die.”
+15And He wrote in the letter, saying, “Put Uriah in front of the fiercest point of the battle and pull back from him, so that he will be struck down and die.”

-16It came to pass when Joab kept watch on the city that he assigned Uriah to the place where he knew that valiant men were.
+16So as Joab kept watch over the city, he assigned Uriah to the place where he knew that valiant men were.

 17The men of the city went out and fought with Joab.
-Some of the people fell, even of the servants of David, and Uriah the Hittite died also.
+Some of the people fell, some of the servants of David, and Uriah the Hittite died also.

-18Then Joab sent and told David all the things concerning the war;
+18Then Joab sent and told David all the things about the battle.

-19and he commanded the messenger, saying, “When you have finished telling all the things concerning the war to the king,
+19And he commanded the messenger, saying, “When you have finished telling all the things about the battle to the king,

-20it will be that if the king’s wrath arise and he asks you, ‘Why did you go so near to the city to fight?
+20if the king’s wrath arises and he asks you, ‘Why did you go so near to the city to fight?
 Did you not know that they would shoot from the wall?

-21Who struck Abimelech the son of Jerubbesheth?
-Did not a woman cast an upper millstone on him from the wall, so that he died at Thebez?
-Why did you go so near the wall?’ then you are to say, ‘Your servant Uriah the Hittite is dead also.’”
+21Who struck down Abimelech the son of Jerubbesheth?
+Didn’t a woman cast an upper millstone on him from the wall, so that he died at Thebez?
+Why did you go so near the wall?’
+Then you are to say, ‘Your servant Uriah the Hittite is dead also.’”

-22So the messenger went and came and told David all that Joab had sent him for.
+22So the messenger went, and he came and told David all that Joab had sent him to say.

-23The messenger said to David, “The men prevailed against us and came out to us into the field, but we drove them back even to the entrance of the gate.
+23The messenger said to David, “The men gained an advantage over us, and they came out against us in the field, but we drove them back as far as the entrance of the gate.

-25Then David said to the messenger, “Thus you are to tell Joab, ‘Do not let this thing displease you, for the sword devours one as well as another.
+25Then David said to the messenger, “Say this to Joab, ‘Do not let this thing be evil in your eyes, for the sword devours one as well as another.
 Make your battle stronger against the city and overthrow it.’
-Encourage him.”
+So you are to encourage him.”

-26When the wife of Uriah heard that Uriah her husband was dead, she made lamentation for her husband.
+26When the wife of Uriah heard that Uriah her husband was dead, she lamented over her husband.

-27When the time of mourning was past, David sent and took her home to his house, and she became his wife and bore him a son.
+27When the time of mourning was past, David sent and brought her to his house and she became his wife and bore him a son.
 But the thing that David had done was evil in the eyes of Yahweh.